sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 # DaVinci Resolve PostgreSQL Workflow Tools
 ## Effortlessly set up automatic backups and automatic optimizations of DaVinci Resolve 14 Studio's PostgreSQL databases

-This is a `bash` script that is designed to be run on a macOS system that's running as a PostgreSQL server for DaVinci Resolve 14 Studio.
-The script will let you effortlessly load and start `launchd` user agents that will automatically backup and automatically optimize your PostgreSQL databases.
+This is a `bash` script that is designed to be run on a macOS or Linux system that's running as a PostgreSQL server for DaVinci Resolve 14 Studio.

+On macOS, the script will let you effortlessly load and start `launchd` user agents that will automatically backup and automatically optimize your PostgreSQL databases.
+On Linux, the script uses `systemd`.

-## How to use
+## How to use on macOS
 1. Download the repository `davinci-resolve-postgresql-workflow-tools-master` to your `~/Downloads` folder.
 2. In Terminal, execute the following command to run the script:
 ```